 Fresno Grizzlies Game Notes at Modesto

+The Grizzlies are back home on Tuesday, June 7th as the Visalia Rawhide travel to Chukchansi Park for the 1st time in 2022.
+On Friday, June 10th, we have My Job Depends on Ag Night and Fireworks!
+On Saturday, June 11th, we have a Zac Veen Bobblehead giveaway (first 1,500 fans) and on Sunday, June 12th, we celebrate Parker T. Bear's birthday!

-The Grizzlies and Nuts continue their six-game series tonight.
-First pitch is scheduled for 6:05 pm PT from John Thurman Field.
-Grizzlies RHP Victor Juarez and Nuts RHP Joseph Hernandez are the probable starters.
+The Grizzlies and Nuts conclude their six-game series today.
+First pitch is scheduled for 2:05 pm PT from John Thurman Field.
+Grizzlies LHP Mason Green and Nuts RHP Michael Morales are the probable starters.
 I have attached the roster/game notes.

-PLAYOFF RACE: The Grizzlies hold a four-game lead over the San Jose Giants with 17 games left in the first half.
+PLAYOFF RACE: The Grizzlies hold a three-game lead over the San Jose Giants with 16 games left in the first half.
 If Fresno holds on to win the first half, they will clinch a playoff berth for the second straight season since joining the California League.

 THAT GAME WAS NUTS: After playing the shortest game of the 2022 season on Thursday (1 hour, 59 minutes), the Grizzlies and Nuts decided to give the fans some wild and free baseball Friday night from John Thurman Field.
 The squads battled for 3 hours and 36 minutes, where ultimately, the Grizzlies outlasted the Nuts 11-10 in a 12-inning marathon.
 The 12-frames were tied for the most innings played by the Grizzlies since they became a Rockies affiliate (May 11, 2022 at Visalia) and the 3-hour, 36 minute contest was the second-longest time of game over the past two seasons for Fresno (one minute shorter than May 14, 2021 vs. Visalia).
 Both teams combined to score 21 runs on 26 hits, 12 walks, five errors and one hit-by-pitch.
 The clubs pooled together five lead changes and were tied three separate times.
 The Grizzlies offense tallied 13 hits with five of them going for extra-bases.
 Four batters secured multi-hit games with Adael Amador leading the charge.
 The 19-year-old smoked a quartet of hits and scored three times, both season-highs by a Fresno batter.
 One of Amador's four hits was a leadoff homer, his fourth instance completing that feat.
 EJ Andrews Jr. added a trio of hits and RBI, both career-bests for the Fresno State product.
 Andrews Jr. grounded into a double play in the 12th, which plated the go-ahead and eventual winning run.
 Hunter Goodman and Juan Guerrero notched two hits and RBI apiece with the latter lacing an early RBI double.
 Finally, Trevor Boone clobbered the other Grizzlies clout, a solo shot in the eighth.
 It was Boone's sixth bomb of the year.
 Lefty Felix Ramires (1-0) earned the win after two sensational innings of relief.
 He punched out three and left the tying run stranded at third in the 12th frame.